York, Upper Canada: Incorporation as City of Toronto, 1834

 People celebrating the incorporation of York into the City of Toronto in 1834.

-In 1833, several prominent reformers had petitioned the Assembly to have the town incorporated, which would also have made the position of magistrate elective.
+In 1833, several prominent reformers had petitioned the Assembly to have the town incorporated as the "City of Toronto", which would also have made the position of magistrate elective.
 The Tory-controlled Legislative Assembly struggled to find a means of creating a legitimate electoral system that might, nonetheless, minimize the chances of reformers being elected.
 The bill passed on March 6, 1834, and proposed two different property qualifications for voting.
 There was a higher qualification for the election of aldermen (who would also serve as magistrates), and a lower one for common councillors.
 Two aldermen and two councilmen would be elected from each city ward.
 This relatively broad electorate was offset by a much higher qualification for election to office, which essentially limited election to the wealthy much like the old Court of Quarter Sessions it replaced.
 The mayor was elected by the aldermen from among their number, and a clear barrier was erected between those of property who served as full magistrates, and the rest.
 Only 230 of the city's 2,929 adult men met this stringent property qualification.
 However, the Family Compact - and their member for Parliament Sheriff William B. Jarvis in particular - alienated a large part of the city's construction tradesmen in late 1833.
 Left without pay, they held Toronto's first strike.
 Jarvis had them arrested, and obstructed legislation that would protect their pay.
 As a result, there was a major landslide in the first city elections.
 The first mayor of the new City of Toronto was William Lyon Mackenzie.